 - Extras: 4K UHD video recording at 30 fps, time-lapse with auto-ISO.
 Includes Li-ion battery, charger, USB & HDMI cable clip, DK-17F eyepiece, strap, body cap, accessory shoe & battery chamber cover.

-The Nikon D5 DSLR camera is the larger sibling of our editor’s choice and features a full frame CMOS sensor with 20.8 megapixels, the equivalent of shooting 35mm film.
+The Nikon D5 DSLR camera is the larger sibling of our editor’s choice and features a full-frame CMOS sensor with 20.8 megapixels, the equivalent of shooting 35mm film.

-The sensor acquires image data with perfect balance of high resolution, rich tonal gradation, and refined signal-to-noise ratio for quality images.
+The sensor acquires image data with a perfect balance of high resolution, rich tonal gradation, and refined signal-to-noise ratio for quality images.

 With image stabilization and a new mirror driving mechanism, you can confidently track your subject matter even during high-speed continuous shooting.